FHIR/FSHOnline/README.md

 FSH Online is a web application for authoring [FHIR Shorthand (FSH)](https://build.fhir.org/ig/HL7/fhir-shorthand/) and running the [SUSHI](https://github.com/FHIR/sushi) compiler on the authored FSH directly in a web browser.
 It also runs the [GoFSH](https://github.com/FHIR/GoFSH) decompiler to translate FHIR definitions into FSH.
 It is available on https://fshschool.org/FSHOnline/.

-NOTE: This application is an early alpha release and is designed to be used for initial exploration.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Getting Started